decentraland/old-documentation/_posts/market/2018-01-01-marketplace.md

 > Note: If this is your first time selling an item of this asset type on the Marketplace, you will also be asked to confirm a one-time transaction to allow the Marketplace to accept MANA.

 You can change the price of a sale that you already put on offer without having to cancel and re-create the sale.
-Just click **Update price** in the parcel or estate's details page.
+Just click **Update price** in the parcel or Estate's details page.

 ## See your activity history